 - I/GCSE English (all exam boards)

-- 13+ English: ISEB and Independent School entrance exams
+- 13+ English, Maths: ISEB and Independent School entrance exams

-- 11+ English & Maths: Pre-Tests and Independent School entrance exams
+- 11+ English, Maths, Science: Pre-Tests and Independent School entrance exams

 During my time as a teaching assistant at the Sultan School in Oman I developed classroom experience at primary and secondary school level in English, Maths and Economics, where I had responsibility for helping the teacher and guiding smaller groups in break-out exercises.
 As a dedicated support for the boarding scholars, I also led homework study and revision groups in the evening.